Image tilesMedia: video & written how-to articles • Advanced tips & tricks • Under 30 min

 We’re going to be focusing on image tiles and text tiles, but you’ll see as we go through the content that we’re preparing you to build very polished team bio sections and images.
 So you can feel very confident sharing the qualifications of the members of your team and the skills that you’ll be supporting your clients with.
 We also spent a lot of time speaking with our support team and getting feedback from many of you.
 So many of the skills that will be shown today have come from questions you have all had.
 We have also built out our CSS Wiki quite a bit.
 You will see brand new codes to utilize and some new icons to play with, and a few different variations.

 What are we going to cover today?

-- How to create a hyperlink in your tile, captions (a little bit of coding there), and how to create mailto links.
+- How to add links to tiles, captions (a little bit of coding there), and how to add email address (mailto) links.

 - How can visitors click into team bios and email you directly for more information?